TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 > It is over, where I am concerned.
 It is through conflict that we strengthen our bonds.

-Eventually we find a githyanki patrol and observe how they have ruthlessly murdered a bunch of people in search of a weapon.
+Eventually we find a githyanki patrol and observe how ruthlessly they murdered a bunch of people in search of a weapon.
 Lae'zel unfazed approaches then to inquire about the nearest créche.
 The leader of the patrol, Kith'rak Voss, Knight Supreme.
 The queen's silver, the queen's sword berates her immediately, basically telling her she should be grateful she is still alive (just for talking to him, without permission) then describes that they are looking for a weapon polyhedric in shape, that is likely with the ones who survived the nautoloid crash.
 In short, they are looking for us and Shadowheart's artifact.
 You would think